Get exclusive premium content! Sign up for a membership now!

 The focus of the first timer or very new rifle shooter must be to get to know the gun.
 Don’t worry about tight groups or “hold over and drop compensations” that the long-range authors write about.

 Just put the sights in the middle of the target and pull the trigger.
 Start to get the feel of the gun, get to know the weight and balance.
-Get comfortable on the cheek weld, and learn to make the recoil just a thing of the past.
+Get comfortable with the cheek weld, and learn to make the recoil just a thing of the past.

-After the shooter becomes familiar with their rifle, then it is time to work on competency.
+After the shooter becomes familiar with their rifle, it is time to work on competency.
 This is the “walk” part of rifle shooting, so this is operating all of the rifle parts like a champ.

-Work on flawless or near flawless loading of the magazine, whatever style the gun has.
+Work on flawless or near-flawless loading of the magazine, whatever style the gun has.
 Work on reaching and activating the safety both on and off without breaking away from the gun.

 Smooth and safe operation of the bolt, if it is a bolt action; smooth and flawless operation of the semi-auto bolt, or whichever style they own.
 All these operations need practice without taking the cheek from the stock, the eye from the sights, and the sights from the target.